Reviewing Roku (ROKU) & Videocon d2h (VDTH)

 |2.25

-Roku presently has a consensus target price of $37.89, suggesting a potential downside of 12.72%.
-Given Roku’s higher probable upside, research analysts plainly believe Roku is more favorable than Videocon d2h.
+Roku has a consensus target price of $37.89, indicating a potential downside of 12.50%.
+Given Roku’s higher possible upside, analysts clearly believe Roku is more favorable than Videocon d2h.

 Profitability

-This table compares Roku and Videocon d2h’s net margins, return on equity and return on assets.
+This table compares Videocon d2h and Roku’s net margins, return on equity and return on assets.

 |Net Margins